Nissan says Japanese website altered, posed virus risk

 Nissan has not confirmed if any personal information was leaked and an internet security firm is investigating, the company said in a statement.

-"We deeply apologise for causing troubles and concerns," it said, asking users to check whether their computers are infected with viruses.
+"We deeply apologize for causing troubles and concerns," it said, asking users to check whether their computers are infected with viruses.

 It was not immediately clear who had altered the website.